Irfan-Ahmad-byte/Forex_Vantage/README.md

 import pandas as pd        #for dataframe visualization from alpha_vantage.foreignexchange import ForeignExchange as FX    #library to use AlphaVantageAPI without link requests
 ```
+* The alpha_vantage Library is the library I'm going to use to interact with Alpha Vantage API.
+Full documentation is available at [https://github.com/RomelTorres/alpha_vantage].

+`APIkey = 'ABC'`

+* We'll replace 'ABC' with our API key

 ### Markdown